miraccan00/Backend-SpringBoot-Workshop/README.md

 # SpringBoot Workshop
-- SpringBoot gradle project workshop test
+- SpringBoot gradle project workshop

 # Read Me First
 The following was discovered as part of building this project: